atuleu/angular-to-http/README.md

 ## Benefit

-* Zero-configuration in Docker compared to classic http server (nginx, Apache)
+* Zero-configuration in Docker compared to a classic http server (nginx, Apache)
 * Produced images are small (an order of magnitude compared to Nginx)
 * Cache limit are expressed in memory size footprint of assets, not number of cached data.
-You can target reliably a given memory usage with your containers.
+You can reliably target a wanted memory usage with your containers.
 * Do not sacrifice security.
-Configure a nonce on your files if they contain a magic pattern
+Configure a nonce on your `index.html` files if they contain a magic pattern.
 * Supports file compression (go green on Lighthouse)

 ## Hello World and Usage